davidmacn/ADT-Usage-Exercises/README.md

 # Purpose

 This repository contains packages with class which will be used to do a demonstration of the usage of ADT in Eclipse.
-It could be used to demonstrate :
+It could be used to demonstrate:
-- Refactoring options :
+- Refactoring features:
   - Creation of class (from scratch, from a usage)
   - Creation of interface (from scratch, from a usage)
   - Creation Method (Constructor, Factory Method, from statement/Expressions)